-12.5.1 Residuals
+11.5.1 Residuals

 In your linear models course, you learned a lot of checks based on the residuals of the model (see Chapter 2).
 Many of these ideas translates to logistic regression, but we need to re-define residuals.
 Sometimes people work with the "response" residuals, which should have mean zero (why?), but are heteroskedastic even when the model is true (why?).
-Others work with standardized or Pearson residuals,
+Others work with standardized or Pearson residuals, and there are yet other notions of residuals for logistic models.
+Still, both the response and the Pearson residuals should be unpredictable from the covariates, and the latter should have constant variance.

-$$y_i - p(x_i) \tag{12.18}$$
+$$y_i - p(x_i) \tag{11.18}$$